theimmer/rbell.me/README.md

-# Welcome to my site

-Repository for my personal blog.
-This site uses the site engine Hugo with the Hermit theme.
-Blogging in spaaaaaaace.

-Thanks!
+# rbell.me

+This is the repository for my personal site.
+I look forward to seeing where this goes.
+Enjoy.